 - While people can learn to practice skills that make others perceive them as more charismatic, there’s no guarantee that this is how others will view them.
 This is especially true for people who lack social skills or don’t naturally enjoy being sociable.

-Examples of Charismatic Leaders
+Charismatic Leaders Examples

 So, what does charismatic leadership look like in real life?
 Listed below are a few quotes from famous charismatic leaders that show why they’re well-known for demonstrating the leadership qualities associated with this leadership style.